 The increase of short-stay apartments in Amsterdam has affected the city, causing nuisance in neighbourhoods and a rise in housing prices, where the market was already inflated.
 Despite Amsterdam’s regulation and the efforts to pursue illegal rentals, the enforcement of current regulation is impossible because companies like Airbnb refuse to provide the data of those hosts with illegal apartments.

 We believe that any sharing economy platforms need to be transparent and accountable in order to be advantageous to citizens and the city.
-For this reason, we worked towards a “FairBnB”.
+For this reason, we worked towards creating a 'Fairbnb' platform.

 What is Fairbnb?